alexlo94/acaciajudge.com-/projects/image-unscrambler-ui-design.md

 ---
 ## {{title}}

-I designed this UI for a portion of an Unseen Media game, where players are tasked with finding a code to unlock an image unscrambler that can "unscramble" images within the game box.
-We ended up building this design, and it is in the current working game prototype.
-So far, user testing has been positive and the design appears to be straightforward for users.
+I designed this UI for a portion of an Unseen Media game.
+A player stumbles upon a “scrambled” photograph, and must locate a code inside of the board game box to unlock and “unscramble” the image to reach the next level.

+This design is now a current working prototype for Unseen Media’s game.
+So far, we received positive feedback from players and the design appears to be straightforward for users.

 <div class="frame">
 <img src="/static/images/uploads/full_scrambled_reduced.png" class="object-fit:contain"></img>